yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketAccess

 A cluster-scoped administrative custom resource which encapsulates fields from the `BucketAccessRequest` (BAR) and the `BucketAccessClass` (BAC).
 The purpose of the `BucketAccess` (BA) is to serve as communication path between provisioners and the central COSI controller.
-In greenfield, the COSI controller creates `BucketAccess` instances for new `BucketAccessRequest`s.
-In brownfield the admin is expected to manually create the BA.
+In greenfield, the COSI controller creates `BucketAccess` instances for new `BucketAccessRequest`'s.
+In brownfield and in driverless mode, the admin is expected to manually create the BA.
 There is a 1:1 mapping between `BucketAccess` and `BucketAccessRequest` instances.

 ```yaml
 apiVersion: cosi.io/v1alpha1